SwiftGGTeam/the-swift-programming-language-in-chinese/TSPL.docc/ReferenceManual/Declarations.md

 The explicit use of either `borrowing` or `consuming` indicates your intention to more tightly control the overhead of runtime ownership management.
-Because copies can trigger unexpected runtime ownership operations, parameters marked with either of these modifiers cannot be copied unless you
+Because copies can cause unexpected runtime ownership operations, parameters marked with either of these modifiers cannot be copied unless you